7vik/erplag-cc/README.md

 # erplag-cc

-ERPLAG-CC is a compiler for the language "ERPLAG". (see language specifications), written in C.
+ERPLAG-CC is a compiler for the language "ERPLAG". (see specs), written in C.

 ERPLAG is derived from names of these 6 Turing Award Winners: